“It’s just too complicated.”

 Anna fashions her biggest grin, a little scary, kind of like a Cheshire cat impression.
 Well she thought it was convincing anyway.

-“You’ve plenty of friends here; I mean we’re like a family.
-We even spent last Christmas together.
-You know, when me and Matt couldn’t get back because of the snow and your dad bailed last min to holiday with that trashy magazine executive.
+“Whatever.
 Yeah he’s really one for putting family first- hypocrite.”
 Anna smiles remembering the last minute Christmas dinner they’d thrown together, so tragic yet glorious and if she remembered correctly abundant in Port and red wine, just how she liked it.
 Her father hated it when she drank.
 Mindy didn’t drink or smoke or do anything untoward like that.

 “Just let him know you’re happy, I’m sure that’s all he cares about,” Claire concludes.
 Wise words from someone who had just asked her if her ice-cream would melt if she stuck it in the mini fridge.
 Anna smiles, ‘I’m sure’ always meant Claire thought the opposite of what she was saying, not that Anna could blame her, she thought exactly the same, but he was her father and unfortunately what he thought of her did matter to her.

 Anna’s smile flickers away.
 Tonight’s going to be a disaster she is sure of it, but as she said they’ve got too much to deal with already without worrying about men or her father’s annual interrogations.
 She picks up the box of ribbons once more.

 “D’you think we should go for the butter yellow or cream ribbons?”
 Anna redirects the conversation holding up two virtually identical strands of satin.